Skip to main content

 GAD-7 Anxiety Self-Check

 A validated screening questionnaire that helps you reflect on anxiety symptoms over the past two weeks.
-Your answers stay in your browser and are never stored.
+Questionnaire answers and scores are processed locally and are not intentionally sent to MindCheck Tools.

 Last updated: March 16, 2026